If you can’t find the answer to your question please get in touch.

 You can download the data as a spreadsheet in either Excel (XLSX) or text (CSV) format.
 You can also copy the data to the clipboard in tab-delimited text format.
 Any sort and/or select settings will be reflected in the downloaded or copied data.

 The company’s rank on the screen, with 1 being the highest rank.
-The rank is calculated by sorting all of the companies on the screen by each factor (Growth, Quality, PE10, PD10, Profitability), creating a rank for each factor and then adding those individual ranks together.
+The rank is calculated by sorting all of the companies on the screen by each factor (Growth, Quality, PE10, PD10, Profitability, Debt), creating a rank for each factor and then adding those individual ranks together.

 Info (Current Holdings table only):

-Follow the link to see our reviews and other information for each company.
+Click on the ‘Info’ button to see our reviews and other information for each company.

 Regulatory News Service.
-Follow the link to see annual results and other updates for each company at InvestEgate.co.uk.
+Click on the ‘RNS’ button to see annual results and other updates for each company at InvestEgate.co.uk.

 The share price in £.